Nhoya/YADP/README.md

 YADP is the first front end for xDelta3 running on Linux.

-Actually YADP is able to patch ROMS without problem.
-ASAP i'l start working on patch generator
+Actually YADP is able to patch ROMS without any problems.
+Eventually i'll start working on a patch generator.

 ## How to install: